Danack/RfcCodex/rfc_attitudes.md

  * Deprecating {} for strings and arrays.
  * Short PHP tags.
  * Scalar types.
- * Using a top level namespace for core PHP functions (other than that strongly couple to the engine related).
+ * Using a top level namespace for core PHP functions (other than for code strongly coupled to the PHP engine).

 ### Ideas that make code harder to reason about